Nobel-Justin/Oviz-Bio-demo/Landscape/markdown/Landscape-Manual.markdown

 There are four types of interactions: *Highlights*, *Tooltips*, *External Link* and *Download*.

 - **Highlights**<br/>
-  When the mouse moves on the landscape figure, the column (sample) and row (gene or attribute) it points to will be highlighted.
+  When the mouse moves on the LandScape figure, the column (sample) and row (gene or attribute) it points to will be highlighted.
 - **Tooltips**<br/>
   Tooltips will show necessary information of object that the mouse points to.
   - __*histogram*__: SampleID, and value of the stacked area where the mouse points.